rozbb/rust-hpke/README.md

 What's next
 -----------

-- [ ] Implement the single-shot API
-- [ ] Add support for more KEMs
+* Add support for more KEMs
-- [ ] Make feature flags for primitives, so you don't have bloat from algorithms you don't need
+* Make feature flags for primitives, so you don't have bloat from algorithms you don't need

 License
 -------